aThornes/wordsquare/README.md

 ### Execution Time Optimisation

 The execution time increases exponentially with word length.
 It is unlikely this can be avoided.
 However, there should be some room for improvements to increase efficiency.
-This will likely involve reducing the number of recursion loops, as well as reducing the time for each loop.
+This will involve reducing the number of recursion loops, as well as reducing the time for each loop.